Top 90 Common Questions in IELTS speaking (audio included) (Thay Anh IELTS)

 Q2: What do you like about your accommodation?

-• Incredibly convenient → Cực kỳ thuận tiện
+• Convenient location → Vị trí thuận tiện

-Q3: Would you like to change anything about your current accommodation?
+Q3: Is there anything you want to change about your accommodation?

 Exercises